 Mt.
 Tanematsu (種松山) is a low mountain with an altitude of 258 meters located south of Kurashiki City.
-From late October all the way to June, various types of flowers bloom one after another making it a popular spot amongst the locals as well as residents of close-by cities.
+From late October to June, various flowers bloom one after another, making it a popular spot amongst the locals and residents of close-by cities.

-There are also Japanese gardens and ponds in the park which we thought are nice additional features for adults to appreciate.
-If you come with children, leave them to enjoy themselves at the playsets next to the gardens while you have some peaceful moments in the garden that blend into the surrounds nicely.
+There are also Japanese gardens and ponds in the park, which are nice additional features for adults to appreciate.
+If you come with children, leave them to enjoy themselves at the playsets next to the gardens while you have some peaceful moments in the garden that blend into the surroundings nicely.

 HERE is a map (in Japanese) for you to get some ideas of what to expect on the day.